tobiasgeron/Tremaine_Weinberg/README.md

 ### Summary

-This reposity contains everything to perform the Tremaine-Weinberg method on MaNGA galaxies in Python.
+This repository contains everything to perform the Tremaine-Weinberg method on MaNGA galaxies in Python.
 More info on the Tremaine-Weinberg method and some papers that use it (not with this package, though):
 Tremaine, Weinberg (1984): https://ui.adsabs.harvard.edu/abs/1984ApJ...282L...5T/abstract
 Aguerri et al. (2015): https://ui.adsabs.harvard.edu/abs/2015A%26A...576A.102A/abstract